Paramount Television Studios: Paramount Worldwide Television Licensing & Distribution

-Paramount Worldwide Television Licensing & Distribution is the television distribution and broadcast syndication arm of Paramount Television Studios, the television arm of Paramount Pictures, a subsidiary of Paramount Global.
+Paramount Worldwide Television Licensing & Distribution was the television distribution arm of Paramount Pictures, a subsidiary of Paramount Skydance.

 It is the successor to Paramount's original syndication arm, Paramount Domestic Television, which was renamed to CBS Paramount Domestic Television on January 17, 2006, and later was merged with King World Productions to form CBS Television Distribution (now CBS Media Ventures) on September 26, 2006.
 It is also the successor to Paramount's original international distribution arm, Paramount International Television, which was merged with CBS Broadcast International to form CBS Paramount International Television in August 2004, and was later renamed to CBS Studios International on May 20, 2009.

-Paramount Pictures returned to television operations on March 4, 2013, forming a new syndication unit in the process.

-Currently, Paramount owns the television distribution rights to the following film and television shows: